shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Another kobold took the hand of the 2 scared kobolds and dragged them into position.

-Grar nodded.
+Gra nodded.
 “Very good.
 Keep that one tied up for now.”
 He motioned to the yinglet.
 “I’ll be back.”

 “We’ll be here.”

-Grar came back to the main hub room.
+Gra came back to the main hub room.
 He found the sentinel kobold sitting around the campfire, instead of guarding the tunnel like he asked.
 “You!
 What are you doing?”

 The kobold fell off his seat.
 “I… I…”